Binomial nomenclature: Writing binomial names

 When used with a common name, the scientific name often follows in parentheses, although this varies with publication.
 For example, "The house sparrow (Passer domesticus) is decreasing in Europe."

 The binomial name should generally be written in full.
 The exception to this is when several species from the same genus are being listed or discussed in the same paper or report, or the same species is mentioned repeatedly; in which case the genus is written in full when it is first used, but may then be abbreviated to an initial (and a period/full stop).
 For example, a list of members of the genus Canis might be written as "Canis lupus, C. aureus, C. simensis".
 In rare cases, this abbreviated form has spread to more general use; for example, the bacterium Escherichia coli is often referred to as just E. coli, and Tyrannosaurus rex is perhaps even better known simply as T. rex, these two both often appearing in this form in popular writing even where the full genus name has not already been given.

 The abbreviation "sp." is used when the actual specific name cannot or need not be specified.
-The abbreviation "spp." (plural) indicates "several species".
+The abbreviation "spp." (standing for species pluralis, Latin for "multiple species") indicates "several species".
 These abbreviations are not italicised (or underlined).
 For example: "Canis sp." means "an unspecified species of the genus Canis", while "Canis spp." means "two or more species of the genus Canis".
 (These abbreviations should not be confused with the abbreviations "ssp." (zoology) or "subsp." (botany), plurals "sspp." or "subspp.", referring to one or more subspecies.
 See trinomen (zoology) and infraspecific name.)

-The abbreviation "cf." (i.e. confer in Latin) is used to compare individuals/taxa with known/described species.
+The abbreviation "cf." (i.e., confer in Latin) is used to compare individuals/taxa with known/described species.
 Conventions for use of the "cf." qualifier vary.
 In paleontology, it is typically used when the identification is not confirmed.
 For example, "Corvus cf. nasicus" was used to indicate "a fossil bird similar to the Cuban crow but not certainly identified as this species".
-In molecular systematics papers, "cf." may be used to indicate one or more undescribed species assumed related to a described species.
+In molecular systematics papers, "cf." may be used to indicate one or more undescribed species assumed to be related to a described species.
 For example, in a paper describing the phylogeny of small benthic freshwater fish called darters, five undescribed putative species (Ozark, Sheltowee, Wildcat, Ihiyo, and Mamequit darters), notable for brightly colored nuptial males with distinctive color patterns, were referred to as "Etheostoma cf. spectabile" because they had been viewed as related to, but distinct from, Etheostoma spectabile (orangethroat darter).
-This view was supported in varying degrees by DNA analysis.
+This view was supported to varying degrees by DNA analysis.
 The somewhat informal use of taxa names with qualifying abbreviations is referred to as open nomenclature and it is not subject to strict usage codes.

-In some contexts the dagger symbol ("†") may be used before or after the binomial name to indicate that the species is extinct.
+In some contexts, the dagger symbol ("†") may be used before or after the binomial name to indicate that the species is extinct.